Chris Hemsworth’s Limitless: What It Reveals About Men’s Mental Health, Ageing and Facing Fear

 Why Connection Matters More Than Biohacking

 The biohacking world is full of bold claims: longer life through supplements, strict diets, cold plunges, and even plasma infusions.
-But one of the most important messages in Limitless is that longevity without connection is meaningless.
+However, one of the most important messages in Limitless is that longevity without connection is meaningless.

 Psychological research consistently shows that strong social ties are one of the most powerful predictors of health and lifespan.
 You can eat well, train hard, and do all the right things, but if you’re lonely or disconnected, your mental and physical health will suffer.